Exploring International Adoption?

 All prospective adoptive parents participate in an application interview, which is both clinical and administrative in nature.
-During that meeting, Barker staff will explore the prospective adoptive parents’ motivation and initial preparedness to adopt and will share information about our comprehensive process, the needs of the children, and the paperwork requirements for the home study and/or placement services.
+During that meeting, Barker staff will explore the prospective adoptive parents’ initial preparedness to adopt and will share information about our comprehensive process, the needs of the children, and the paperwork requirements for the home study and/or placement services.

 Though there are many children who are waiting for families, the wait time to adopt a child can be lengthy and varies by country.
 Please see the detailed information about individual country programs to get a sense of how long the average wait might be when you begin the adoption process.

 Because the wait can be an anxious time, Barker staff members are available to offer you support and information.
 Waiting Parents Meetings also are helpful and provide support, resources, and the opportunity to meet other prospective adoptive families during the waiting period.
 These meetings are held approximately every six weeks and focus on topics of interest to adoptive families.
 Often there are guest speakers, including legal and medical professionals, early intervention specialists, and adoptive families who share their experience and information about their journey in adopting their children.